TheStarport/KnowledgeBase/Docs/File Structures/sur.md

 # SUR

-Collision hitbox data for rigid models (.cmp and .3db).
+Collision hitbox data for rigid models cmp and .3db).

 It is important to understand the data contained in .sur is meaningless without compound model hierarchy from .cmp as individual part transforms from Cmpnd are needed to correctly arrange hitbox hulls.